Here’s the $2 billion-dollar question: What makes Good Friday good?

 The Jewish temple sent reports that the massive curtain separating the altar from the ark of the covenant (on which God's presence was said to rest on the wings of cherubim), had supernaturally torn in two.

 That's not the worst of it either.
-The very Roman centurion who participated in the execution and then witnessed these other-worldly events suddenly exclaimed, "Truly this was the Son of God!"
+The very Roman centurion who participated in the execution and then witnessed these other-worldly events suddenly exclaimed, "Truly this man was the Son of God!"
 (Matt 27:54).

 For Jesus of Nazareth was not just another human Messiah whose rebellion was routed in a routine Roman crucifixion.
 As the centurion himself testified, he was the Son of God.
 He was also God the Son: Jesus was God incarnate.